superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

 Keepers currently belong to the protocol, however they have plans to change that and allow other entities to execute that role.

 Malicious keeper can create small deposit from one chain to another with dst swap and set interim token to the one that he wants to steal.
 In this deposit he will provide really high slippage(like > 90).
 The reason he does that is that he will provide txData that will swap whole balance of interim token in the DstSwapper and he would like to sandwhich this swap call(`DstSwapper.processTx` call) in order to get profit from such a high slippage and big amount of tokens.
-So he will sandwhich this swap on the dex that the bridge will use.
+So he will sandwich this swap on the dex that the bridge will use.

 As result, after the swap, some amount of tokens will still come to the CSR and that's why balance and slippage check will pass and tx will not revert.
 But using this approach keeper is able to steal user's funds from the DstSwapper.